sverholen/VSDS-LDESServerSimulator/README.md

 ## Upload a fragment

 To upload the LDES fragments, the simulator offers an `/ldes` endpoint to which you can `POST` your LDES fragment with the body containg the fragment content.
-The simulator will replace the origin and protocol (e.g. `https://private-api.gipod.beta-vlaanderen.be`) in the fragment's id (`"tree:node"."@id"`) with its own origin and protocol (i.e. the baseURL) to ensure that when it returns a fragment, you can follow the fragment relations.
+The simulator will replace the origin and protocol (e.g. `https://private-api.gipod.beta-vlaanderen.be`) in the fragment's id (`"tree:node"."@id"`) with the given baseURL to ensure that when it returns a fragment, you can follow the fragment relations.

 To upload an LDES fragment from the (bash) command line using curl: